Evgi23/dst_gigio/Projects/EDA/README.md

 [6.
 Conclusions](https://github.com/Evgi23/dst_gigio/tree/main/Projects/EDA#conclusions)

 ### Project Description
-One of the company's problems is dishonest hotels that inflate their ratings.
+* One of the company's problems is dishonest hotels that inflate their ratings.
 One way to find such hotels is to build a model that predicts the hotel's rating.
 If the model's predictions differ greatly from the actual result, then the hotel may be cheating and should be checked.
+* Used instruments: Python: Cleaning data (Numpy, Pandas), Data visualisation (Seaborn, Matplot), Feature Engineering (OrdinalEncoder, LabelEncoder, OneHotEncoder, BinaryEncode,  MinMaxScaler) ML (Sklearn - RandomForestRegressor)

 :arrow_up: [To Table of contents](https://github.com/Evgi23/dst_gigio/tree/main/Projects/EDA#table-of-contents)